AlexChesser/how-to-hire-engineers/README.md

 - Kyle (the javascript guy) - great post on obtaining signal
 - Laurie (twitter & lego) - her blog probably has some thoughts
 - Jem Young - collect notes from frontent masters course
+- interesting link on retention: https://devopsdays.org/events/2019-chicago/program/pete-cheslock
+  > I had watched so many companies spend countless time and energy in order to recruit the best staff possible.
+But after you were in the door, it seems like none of them really cared about how you might retain all those people you spent years investing in